Diversion

 Air Turnback

-On 19 October 2022, an Embraer E175-200 had just departed Dublin when the First Officer, who was acting as ‘Pilot Flying’, became incapacitated.
-The Captain immediately took over all flying duties, requested assistance for the First Officer from the cabin crew and declared a MAYDAY.
+On 19 October 2022, an Embraer E175-200 had just departed Dublin when the first officer, who was acting as Pilot Flying, became incapacitated.
+The captain immediately took over all flying duties, requested assistance for the first officer from the cabin crew, and declared a MAYDAY.
 The aircraft then returned to land without further significant event although a bird strike occurred on approach.
-The 35 year-old First Officer was medically assessed and the conclusion was that he had “low blood pressure (and) a possible lack of water and food” which would have been exacerbated by the rising cabin altitude after departure.
+The 35-year-old first officer was medically assessed, and the conclusion was that he had “low blood pressure (and) a possible lack of water and food” which would have been exacerbated by the rising cabin altitude after departure.

-On 4 October 2023, an Airbus A321 climbing out of London Stansted with the eighteen occupants all seated towards the front of the passenger cabin was discovered to have several missing or damaged windowpanes on the left side towards the rear.
+On 4 October 2023, an Airbus A321 climbing out of London Stansted with the 18 occupants all seated towards the front of the passenger cabin was discovered to have several missing or damaged windowpanes on the left side towards the rear.
 The aircraft returned to land where damage was also found to one of the horizontal stabilisers.
 The window panes fell out because of damage by infrared energy emitted from high-intensity lights during a filming event the previous day.
 Four previous similar events were identified but it was found that knowledge of them was not widespread in the aviation community.

 En-route diversion

 On 29 November 2021, the crew of a Bombardier CRJ900 (C-GJZV) which had just taken off from San Diego at night were presented with a fuel imbalance indication.
 The imbalance slowly increased until, once level at FL340, a further annunciation indicated that the maximum permitted imbalance had been reached.
-Actioning the corresponding checklist did not resolve the problem so procedurally recommended shutdown of the low fuel side engine was performed followed by a MAYDAY diversion to Los Angeles.
-The imbalance was attributed to inadvertent crew selection of ‘gravity crossflow’ prior to takeoff instead of the immediately adjacent ‘crossflow auto override’.
+Actioning the corresponding checklist did not resolve the problem, so procedurally recommended shutdown of the low fuel side engine was performed, followed by a MAYDAY diversion to Los Angeles.
+The imbalance was attributed to inadvertent crew selection of ‘gravity crossflow’ prior to takeoff instead of the immediately adjacent ‘crossflow auto override.'

-On 6 April 2022, a Boeing 767-300 lost left engine oil pressure whilst eastbound and passing south of Cork and diverted to Shannon after declaring an emergency on account of intended engine shutdown.
-During the subsequent taxi in, a fire was observed and extinguished and the aircraft towed to the terminal after an initial fire service request for evacuation had been withdrawn.
-An engine oil leak from a chip detector which had been routinely inspected by a company engineer prior to departure but not reinstalled correctly was found to have caused the leak and thus the loss of oil pressure.
+On 6 April 2022, a Boeing 767-300 lost left engine oil pressure whilst eastbound and passing south of Cork, Ireland.
+The aircraft diverted to Shannon after declaring an emergency due to intended engine shutdown.
+During the subsequent taxi in, a brake fire was observed and extinguished.
+The aircraft was towed to the terminal after an initial fire service request for evacuation had been withdrawn.
+An engine oil leak from a chip detector, which had been routinely inspected by a company engineer prior to departure but not reinstalled correctly, was found to have caused the leak and thus the loss of oil pressure.

-On 25 October 2021, a Boeing 737-800 had just reached its cruise altitude after takeoff from Perth when a fuel imbalance message was displayed on the system panel.
+On 25 October 2021, a Boeing 737-800 had just reached its cruise altitude after takeoff from Perth, Australia, when a fuel imbalance message was displayed.
 Despite specified indications for a fuel leak as the cause of this message not being met, it was determined that the left engine should be shut down.
 A ‘PAN’ was declared and a diversion to Kalgoorlie completed.
 Inspection there found the fuel imbalance was within normal limits and that crew diagnosis of a fuel leak had been flawed.
 Non-standard closure of the crossfeed valve was suspected as the origin of the imbalance.

 Destination diversion

-On 21 December 2023, a Boeing 737-800 experienced a flap load protection response to turbulence during a night go-around at Billund which locked the flaps in a mid-range position.
-A diversion to Copenhagen was commenced but when it became clear that the fault would result in landing with slightly below minimum reserve fuel, a MAYDAY was declared.
+On 21 December 2023, a Boeing 737-800 experienced a flap load protection response to turbulence during a night go-around at Billund, which locked the flaps in a mid-range position.
+A diversion to Copenhagen was commenced, but when it became clear that the fault would result in landing with slightly below minimum reserve fuel, a MAYDAY was declared.
 The flight was completed without further event.
 It was concluded that flap system locking had probably resulted from the crew’s manual selection of 15° flap just as the flap load relief system was responding, as designed, to a turbulence-caused flap overspeed condition.

-On 16 September 2019, an ATR 72-200 diverted to Itaituba when landing at its intended destination Manaus was prevented by its unexpected closure due to an aircraft accident.
-During this diversion, intermittent indications of low fuel quantity were annunciated and one engine subsequently ran down on final approach and the other whilst backtracking after landing.
-It was found that due to a series of undetected faults in the aircraft’s fuel quantity sensing system, the flight deck indications of fuel tank contents were over reading and the low fuel indication system was also malfunctioning for the same reason.
+On 16 September 2019, an ATR 72-200 diverted to Itaituba, Brazil, when landing at its intended destination of Manaus was prevented by the airport's unexpected closure due to an aircraft accident.
+During this diversion, intermittent indications of low fuel quantity were annunciated, and one engine subsequently ran down on final approach and the other whilst backtracking after landing.
+It was found that due to a series of undetected faults in the aircraft’s fuel quantity sensing system, the flight deck indications of fuel tank contents were over-reading and the low fuel indication system was also malfunctioning for the same reason.